simbricks/simbricks/doc/devel/arch.rst

 Architectural Overview
 ###################################

-On this page, we provide an overview of SimBrick's architecture and how it connects existing simulators into an end-to-end virtual testbed.
+On this page, we provide an overview of SimBricks' architecture and how it connects existing simulators into an end-to-end virtual testbed.
 In the end, you should have all the required knowledge to extend SimBricks by adding a new Simulator or interface.
 Feel free to reach out to us if you have any questions